pyrethrum/webdriver/webdriver-examples/README.md

 ### 4. Update 'Config'

-"Configuration" for these examples has been achieved through the time honoured technique of [hard coding values in the source file](./driver-demo-e2e/WebDriverE2EDemoTest.hs)
+"Configuration" for these examples has been achieved through the time honoured technique of [hard coding values in the source file (WebDriverE2EDemoTest.hs)](./driver-demo-e2e/WebDriverE2EDemoTest.hs)

 ```haskell
 -- #################### Config ######################